intcyoacreator/intcyoacreator.github.io/README.md

   Pages next to their names, and there are buttons to the right that allow you to jump to them, so CYOAs with a massive amount of Pages can jump quickly.
   This can be shown in the viewer too.
+    - [ ] Show delete buttons too
+    - [ ] Allow reordering pages in the pages list
 - [ ] Make any and all deletes show a confirmation Dialog first
+- [ ] Change overflow of title text in `App.vue`
+- [ ] Try to put all the pagination stuff inside of a button group

 ## Possible TODOs